Ductless AC Systems

 The Homeowner’s Guide to Ductless Air Conditioners

-Ductless air conditioners use innovative technology to heat and cool multiple spaces without the need for miles of ductwork.
+Mini Split ductless air conditioners use innovative technology to heat and cool multiple spaces without the need for miles of ductwork.
 For more than 40 years, homeowners in Asia and Europe have enjoyed all the perks of these energy-efficient products.
-Today, ductless air conditioners are finally winning over American homeowners too.
+Today, mini split ductless air conditioners are finally winning over American homeowners too.

 These HVAC systems are quiet, versatile and efficient.
 Plus, they dramatically improve the comfort of spaces that are too hot in the summer and too cold in the winter.
-If your home has heating and cooling challenges, take a moment to learn about this technology and to see how it can benefit you.
+If your home has heating and cooling challenges, take a moment to learn about this technology and to see how a new mini split, ductless air conditioner can benefit you.

-Like conventional split systems, ductless mini splits have two main components.
+Like conventional split systems, ductless mini split air conditioners have two main components.
 The compressor sits outside your home.
 It pressurizes the refrigerant and uses a powerful fan to exhaust heat that’s generated in the process.
 The air handler, which houses the low-temperature evaporator coil and fan, is located inside your home.

 Some mini split AC systems provide cooling only.
 These models are ideal for spaces that already have central heating but would benefit from extra air conditioning in the warmer months.
 You can also purchase a ductless heat pump for zones that need air conditioning and heating for year-round comfort.
 Thanks to new technology, these products are effective in a wider range of climates, including areas that experience extreme summer heat and harsh winters.
 Ductless HVAC systems are available in the following configurations.

 - Mini Splits: These systems feature one outdoor unit linked to a single indoor evaporator coil and fan.
 They’re designed to heat or cool one zone up to 350 square feet.